Persistent Multiscale Density-based Clustering

 \subsection{Using PLSCAN}

-In practice, we recommend using PLSCAN with the \emph{size} persistence measure and $k=4$ as a starting point because the \emph{size} persistence achieved the highest average ARI over all evaluated datasets (Fig.~\ref{fig:demo:sensitivity:curves}). \citet{ester1996dbscan} and \citet{campello2015hdbscan} used DBSCAN and HDBSCAN* with $k=4$ in their evaluations, respectively. \citet{schubert2017dbscan} also recommend $k=4$ as a suitable default for DBSCAN on many datasets, but note that higher values may be beneficial for datasets with larger levels of noise.
+In practice, we recommend using PLSCAN with $k=4$ as a starting point because low $k$ values produce less noise points (Fig.~\ref{fig:demo:sensitivity:curves}). \citet{ester1996dbscan} and \citet{campello2015hdbscan} similarly used $k=4$ in their evaluations of DBSCAN and HDBSCAN*, respectively. \citet{schubert2017dbscan} also recommend $k=4$ as a suitable default for DBSCAN on many datasets, but note that higher values may be beneficial for datasets with larger levels of noise.
 In PLSCAN, the decoupling of $k$ and $m_{\rm c}$ results in lower sensitivity and higher clustering performance on low $k$s, compared to HDBSCAN* (Sec.~\ref{sec:demo:sensitivity}).

 It can be beneficial to inspect clusterings at multiple peaks in the persistence trace (Fig.~\ref{fig:algorithm:plscan:persistence-trace}).
 These peaks indicate stable clusterings at different levels of detail (Fig.~\ref{fig:algorithm:plscan:cluster-layers}).
-All persistence measures achieved higher ARI scores when the best-scoring top-five layer was selected (Fig.~\ref{fig:demo:sensitivity:curves}).
-While such a selection is not possible in datasets with unknown structure, researchers can identify the top layers and manually inspect them for potentially meaningful clusters.
-Visualising the complete cluster hierarchy can also provide insights (Fig.~\ref{fig:algorithm:plscan:leaf-tree}).
+In this way, researchers can identify a managable number of reasonable clusterings and manually explore them to discover meaningful clusters.
+Visualising the complete cluster hierarchy can also provide insights about the relationships between clusters (Fig.~\ref{fig:algorithm:plscan:leaf-tree}).